List of events at the O2 Arena: Olympics and Paralympics

 During the 2012 Summer Olympics it was the venue for gymnastics, for which it had a spectator capacity of 16,500, and for basketball finals, with a capacity of 20,000.
 During the 2012 Summer Paralympics it was the venue for some wheelchair basketball round robin matches (when the basketball arena at Olympic Park was in use for other matches) and finals, for which it had a capacity of 18,000.
 Due to IOC sponsorship regulations, it was officially known as North Greenwich Arena during the games.
 The rest of the basketball and wheelchair basketball competitions took place at an arena in the Olympic Park.
 A 6,000 seat temporary venue called North Greenwich Arena 2 was to be built nearby to stage the Olympic badminton and rhythmic gymnastics events, but instead these took place at Wembley Arena.

 Rugby union

-On 29 October 2019, RugbyX will occur at the O2 Arena.
+On 29 October 2019, RugbyX was hosted at the O2 Arena.
 RugbyX is an indoor 5v5 rugby union tournament for both men's and women's.

-Professional Wrestling
+Professional wrestling

 Since 2008, the O2 Arena has regularly hosted professional wrestling events run by the WWE.
 These events would include their flagship shows Monday Night Raw and Friday Night SmackDown but also non-televised events.

-The O2 Arena will host WWE Money In The Bank on July 1, 2023.
+The O2 Arena hosted Money in the Bank on July 1, 2023.